ejdostal/Data_projects_TripleTen/03_Superstore_Profits_and_Losses_project_ README.md

 The data was spread across 2 files:

-`Orders`: Each row corresponds to a unique order placed at the Superstore
+`Orders` : Each row corresponds to a unique order placed at the Superstore.
 - `Row ID`
 - `Order ID`
 - `Order Date`
 - `Ship Mode`
 - `Customer ID`
 - `Customer Name`
-- `'Segment'`
+- `Segment`
 - `Country / Region`
 - `City`
 - `State`